CoScale/docs/_docs_agent/plugins/cron.md

 The cron plugin will parse your cron logs and insert them as [events]({{ site.baseurl }}/events/index/) into CoScale.
 The event is called "Cron plugin event".
 For every cron job that runs on your server we log the following data:

- * Start time
+* start time
- * Stop time
+* stop time
 * command executed
 * exit code
 * execution time
 * user
- * last 50 lines of output in case the exit code was not equal to 0.

-There is also a [wrapper script]({{ site.baseurl }}/events/wrappers/linux/index/) available that gives more fine control over the event name and attributes, but misses the output functionality and requires some manual work to set up.
+There is also a [wrapper script]({{ site.baseurl }}/events/wrappers/linux/index/) available that gives more fine control over the event name and attributes, but requires more manual work to set up.

-## Prerequisite
+## Requirements
 * [CoScale Agent installed]({{ site.baseurl }}/agent/index)

+We currently do not support Redhat < 6.0, you can still use [the cron-wrapper]({{ site.baseurl }}/events/wrappers/linux/index/) for these systems.

 ## Configuration